-The following Age Space guide aims to help you through the things you need to do if your relative has died in Surrey, starting from from getting a medical certificate.
+The following Age Space guide aims to help you through the things you need to do if your relative has died in Surrey as easily as possible, starting with getting a medical certificate.

 Please also visit our page on Bereavement Support Services in Surrey, if you would like to find support during this difficult time.

 Obtaining a Medical Certificate of Death in Surrey

 The medical certificate of death is a document issued after someone has died.
 It details the cause of death and you will need it in order to register the death.
 After registering the death, you will be able to arrange the funeral and deal with all the administration of someone’s affairs.